 The storage tank contains two water spirals, one which belongs to the collector water loop, and one which belongs to the heater water loop.
 In addition, there has been installed an electrical resistance heater as a backup device.
-Below, the storage tank is shown:
+The storage tank is shown in Fig. 30.